syou6162/git-sequential-stage/README.md

 ```
 file1.go: 3
 file2.go: 1
+image.png: *
 src/main.go: 2
 ```

+**Note:** Binary files are displayed with `*` instead of a number, indicating that they must be staged using the wildcard syntax (e.g., `-hunk="image.png:*"`).
+Binary files don't have traditional hunks and cannot be staged with specific hunk numbers.

 This subcommand is particularly useful for LLM agents to:
 - Determine how to split changes semantically